-Another aspect to take into account is the importance of focusing on performing some cardio and a lot of muscle training, which leads to an increase in Flow G (G-Flux).
+Another aspect to be taken into account is the importance of focusing on performing some cardio and a lot of muscle training, which leads to an increase in Flow G (G-Flux).

-There are immense studies that prove that in a phase of weight loss, spending 200 extra calories per day and having a food deficit of 300 calories, will have an effect on body composition higher than a food deficit of 500 calories, without extra energy expenditure.
+There are immense studies that prove that in a phase of weight loss, spending 200 extra calories per day and having a dietary deficit of 300 calories, will have an effect on the body composition higher than a food deficit of 500 calories, without extra energy expenditure.

 In short, and after this long text, you can ask yourself the following questions:

 - What's the point?

 - What methods are being used at this time to achieve this goal?

 - How fast is my progress towards the goal? (eg weight lost per week)

 - What could benefit and optimize the process? (more hours of rest, better nutrition, etc.)

 - How will I judge that something is actually improving efficiency during the process?

 - How long is acceptable until noticeable changes are seen? (typically somewhere between 4-16 weeks to be sufficiently visible and measurable)

 - At the end of the time applied?
 Did it go as expected?
 Did it go better or worse than expected?
 It's because?

 If you are satisfied with the results, then keep what has been done.

 If something went below expectations, it is necessary to start again from point 1 and apply the lessons learned during the process.

 Rational thinking takes time to internalize, but by becoming responsible, rational and objective in our analyses, we can learn from everything we do.

 For more details on the subject, we are available on Facebook.

 We are at the beginning of the year, great time to set goals and follow them to the end!